Kid Food

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 Enter the one-skillet dinner.
 It allows me to enjoy all the things I love about cooking dinner and drastically reduces the one thing I don’t love.
 I call that a win.
-Here, I’ve assembled a list of 15 of my favorite one-skillet family dinners, from an easy skillet lasagna to a comforting chicken fricasse, and they all cook up in just one pan.
+Here, I’ve assembled a list of 16 one-skillet dinners your family will love — including plenty of my family’s favorites!
+From an easy skillet lasagna to a comforting chicken fricasse, these meals all cook up in just one pan.

 Chicken sausage is a great choice for quick dinners, and my family loves it when I make this combination of our favorite chicken sausage (The recipe calls for hot Italian, but we like Seemore’s Chicken Parm Sausage) with broccolini and orzo.
-Yes, my 7-year-old picks out her broccolini (which I then eat), but even a little veggie exposure is better than nothing!
+Yes, someone will still pick out the broccolini (which I then eat), but even a little veggie exposure is better than nothing!

 Credit: Joe Lingeman